Sayur Lodeh

 1. 01

-Combine the shallots, garlic, macadamia nuts, toasted coriander, kencur, terasi, and red chili in a small food processor with a splash of water, blending until it reaches a smooth, mustard-colored consistency.
+Place the shallots, garlic, macadamia nuts, coriander, kencur, shrimp paste, and red chili into a small food processor with a splash of water or oil, and blend until it forms a smooth, mustard-colored paste.

 2. 02

-Heat the oil in a heavy-bottomed Dutch oven over medium heat and cook the paste for 4 to 5 minutes until the raw onion aroma dissipates and the oil begins to separate slightly, then drop in the smashed galangal, knotted lemongrass, and daun salam for one final minute of stirring.
+Heat the cooking oil in a heavy-bottomed Dutch oven over medium heat, then sauté the paste for 4 to 5 minutes until the color deepens and the raw onion aroma vanishes.
+Drop in the smashed galangal, knotted lemongrass, and daun salam, stirring for 1 more minute.

 3. 03

-Pour in the stock, add the palm sugar, salt, and the aged tempeh, bringing the liquid to a rolling boil so the pungent tempeh begins to break down and release its potent umami.
+Pour in the chicken stock, add the palm sugar, salt, and the aged tempeh, bringing the liquid to a rolling boil so the tempeh begins to break down slightly and infuse the broth with its deep, earthy umami.

 4. 04